-1 (2) The schools and the Montana university system were WAS created and are IS controlled by the 2 Montana constitution and the land and buildings occupied by schools and the university system are public 3 property and not private property and are therefore clearly government entities.
-4 (3) Any significant prohibition upon the possession of firearms at or on the various campuses of the 5 Montana university system calls into question the rights that the people have reserved to protect themselves 6 from government interference under Article II, section 12, of the Montana constitution.
-7 (4) Zones where guns are prohibited provide an increased risk to the health and safety of citizens 8 because these zones create an unreasonable expectation of government-provided safety, while that safety 9 cannot be provided or ensured.
-10 (5) In District of Columbia v.
+- (1) Nowhere in Article X, section 9(2)(a), of the Montana constitution is any power granted to amend, suspend, alter, or abolish the Montana constitution, nor is any power granted to affect or interfere with the rights the people have reserved to themselves specifically from interference by government entities and government actors in Article II of the Montana constitution. - (2) The schools and the Montana university system were WAS created and are IS controlled by the Montana constitution and the land and buildings occupied by schools and the university system are public property and not private property and are therefore clearly government entities. - (3) Any significant prohibition upon the possession of firearms at or on the various campuses of the Montana university system calls into question the rights that the people have reserved to protect themselves from government interference under Article II, section 12, of the Montana constitution. - (4) Zones where guns are prohibited provide an increased risk to the health and safety of citizens because these zones create an unreasonable expectation of government-provided safety, while that safety cannot be provided or ensured. - (5) In District of Columbia v.
 Heller, 554 U.S. 570 (2008), and McDonald v.
-City of Chicago, 561 U.S. 11 742 (2010), the United States supreme court affirmed that the second amendment to the United States 12 constitution reserves to individuals the fundamental right to keep and bear arms for self-defense and is 13 applicable as a restriction upon state and local governments and all political subdivisions of state and local 14 government through the 14th amendment to the United States constitution.
-15 16 NEW SECTION.
+City of Chicago, 561 U.S. 742 (2010), the United States supreme court affirmed that the second amendment to the United States constitution reserves to individuals the fundamental right to keep and bear arms for self-defense and is applicable as a restriction upon state and local governments and all political subdivisions of state and local government through the 14th amendment to the United States constitution.

+NEW SECTION.
 Section 4.
-Where concealed weapon may be carried exceptions.
-A person 17 with a current and valid permit issued pursuant to 45-8-321 or recognized pursuant to 45-8-329 may not be 18 prohibited or restricted from exercising that permit anywhere in the state, except: 19 (1) in a correctional, detention, or treatment facility operated by or contracted with the department of 20 CORRECTIONS OR A SECURE TREATMENT FACILITY OPERATED BY THE DEPARTMENT OF PUBLIC HEALTH AND HUMAN 21 SERVICES; 22 (2) in a detention facility owned and operated by a city or county; 23 (3) at or beyond a security screening checkpoint regulated by the transportation security 24 administration in a publicly owned, commercial airport; 25 (4) in a building owned and occupied by the United States;
+Where concealed weapon may be carried -- exceptions.
+A person with a current and valid permit issued pursuant to 45-8-321 or recognized pursuant to 45-8-329 may not be prohibited or restricted from exercising that permit anywhere in the state, except:

+- (1) in a correctional, detention, or treatment facility operated by or contracted with the department of CORRECTIONS OR A SECURE TREATMENT FACILITY OPERATED BY THE DEPARTMENT OF PUBLIC HEALTH AND HUMAN SERVICES; - (2) in a detention facility OR SECURE AREA OF A LAW ENFORCEMENT FACILITY owned and operated by a 28 city or county;